Creating Narrative Tapestries: Telling Stories through Woven Images

 As you progress with your tapestry, add intricate details and finishing touches that enrich the storytelling experience.
 Pay attention to facial expressions, clothing details, and background elements that provide context and enhance the narrative.

 Consider adding textural elements such as embroidery, beads, or other embellishments that further emphasize key moments or symbols in your story.
-These additional details can add a tactile and visual dimension to your tapestry.
+High‑quality embroidery thread can make these details stand out and add a tactile dimension to your work.

 Conclusion